MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 A serverless real-time application that's built with Azure Functions and Azure SignalR Service ordinarily requires two Azure Functions:

-- A "negotiate" function that the client calls to obtain a valid SignalR Service access token and service endpoint URL.
+- A `negotiate` function that the client calls to obtain a valid SignalR Service access token and service endpoint URL.
 - One or more functions that send messages or manage group membership.

 ### SignalRFunctionApp